axelkennedal/axelkennedal.github.io/_posts/2017-09-11-Makefiles.md

+---
-# How make and Makefiles work in C
+title: How make and Makefiles work in C
+---
 *Make is an useful terminal tool which is used to speed up the development process in C. More particularly it is used to speed up compiling.*

 As you may know the usual way to compile a .c source file would be something like: